apache/ignite/docs/hadoop_readme.md

 Generally URI for IgniteFS which will be used by Apache Hadoop looks like:

-    ignitefs://ignitefs_name@host_name
+    igfs://igfs_name@host_name

-Where `ignitefs_name` is IgniteFS instance name, `host_name` is any host running Ignite node with that IgniteFS instance configured.
+Where `igfs_name` is IgniteFS instance name, `host_name` is any host running Ignite node with that IgniteFS instance configured.
 For more details please refer to IgniteFS documentation.

 ### 3.2 Apache Hadoop Client Configuration